FAQ: Top Trending Selling FAQs

 When can an asset verification report be used as an alternative to a verbal verification of employment?

-When employment is initially validated using an asset verification report and the loan will not close by the "Close by Date" stated in the DU employment validation message, the lender may obtain a supplemental asset report from an asset verification report vendor and perform a manual review of the report to satisfy the verbal verification of employment described in the B3-3.1-07, Verbal Verification of Employment.
+When employment is initially validated using an asset verification report and the loan will not close by the ""Close by Date"" stated in the DU employment validation message, the lender may obtain a supplemental asset report from an asset verification report vendor and either submit it to DU or perform a manual review of the report to satisfy the verbal verification of employment described in B3-3.1-07, Verbal Verification of Employment.

-When used to reverify employment, the supplemental asset report must
+When used to reverify employment (whether through an automated or a manual review), the supplemental asset report must contain

 • the account numbers and the account holder name for each account included in the report,